georgeklenam/FreeWriter/README.md

 docker rm freewriter-app
 ```

+## Troubleshooting

 ### Common Installation Issues

 1. **Docker build errors**: Ensure Docker is properly installed and running
-2. **Pillow installation errors**: Try using Python 3.9.18 or use the simple requirements
+2. **Pillow installation errors**: Try using Python 3.9.18 for best compatibility
 3. **Version conflicts**: Use `requirements.txt` for dependencies
-4. **Python version**: Python 3.9.18 is recommended for best compatibility
+4. **Python version**: Python 3.10 is recommended for best compatibility

 ### Alternative Solutions

 - Use Python 3.9.18 for best compatibility
-- Use `requirements.txt` for dependencies
 - Use Docker to avoid environment issues
-- Check the `DEPLOYMENT.md` for detailed troubleshooting

 ## Contributing